decentralized-identity/veramo/docs/QuickStart.md

 ## 3. Sign Verifiable Credential

-To sign a verifiable credential we need to call `core.handleAction` with `action.sign.w3c.vc`.
+To sign a verifiable credential we need to call [handleAction](api/daf-core.core.handleaction.md) with `action.sign.w3c.vc`.

 Let's add this to our `main()` function: